How to Start a Kids Coding Academy

 - Learn at your own pace courses

 - Online Workshops or Code-a-thons

-- Offer classes at local schools or community centers
+- Offer classes/tutoring at local schools or community centers

 Online programs have become increasingly more popular, partly due to the pandemic’s lasting effects.
+Learning centers offer everything from one-on-one tutoring to a full online classroom.
 But on the flip side, that means it’s easier than ever to start an online program.
 You can easily teach online either directly to students, or through a platform like Outschool.

 Some websites offer services that make selling registrations to online classes straightforward, and cost-effective.
 This further adds to the ease of running online programs.
 Some great examples of these offerings are:

 Online programs can be more convenient to both you and your clients, and they cut out some of the hassles that organizing physical classes comes with.